Overview and Assumptions¶

 As illustrated in the confirmation workflow, the submitting participant sends the views to the participants hosting an informee or witness of a view’s actions.
 This ensures subtransaction privacy as a participant receives only the data for the witnesses it hosts, not all of the transaction.
 Each Canton participant persists all messages it receives from the sequencer, including the views.

-1. It generates cryptographic randomness for the transaction, the transaction seed.
+It generates cryptographic randomness for the transaction, the transaction seed.
 From the transaction seed, a view seed is derived for each view following the hierarchical view structure, using a pseudo-random function.
 In the DvP example, a view seed seed0 for the action at the top is derived from the transaction seed.
 The seed seed1 for the view that exercises the “xfer” choice is derived from the parent view’s seed seed0, and similarly the seed seed2 for the view that creates Bob’s IOU is derived from seed1.

-2. For each view, it derives a symmetric encryption key from the view seed using a key derivation function.
+For each view, it derives a symmetric encryption key from the view seed using a key derivation function.
 For example, the symmetric key for the view that creates Bob’s IOU is derived from seed2.
 Since the transaction seed is fresh for every submission and all derivations are cryptographically secure, each such symmetric key is used only once.

 Note

-A Canton domain consists of three entities:
+A Canton sync domain consists of three entities:

-• the sequencer
+- the sequencer

-• the mediator
+- the mediator

-• and the topology manager, providing a PKI infrastructure, and party to participant mappings.
+- and the topology manager, providing a PKI infrastructure, and party to participant mappings.

 Furthermore, each participant node runs in its own trust domain.
 Additionally, the participant may outsource a part of its identity management infrastructure, for example to a certificate authority.
 We assume that the participant trusts this infrastructure, that is, that the participant and its identity management belong to the same trust domain.
 Some participant nodes can be designated as VIP nodes, meaning that they are operated by trusted organizations.
 Such nodes are important for the VIP confirmation policy.

 Ordering: The sequencer provides a global total-order multicast where envelopes are uniquely timestamped and the global ordering is derived from the timestamps.
-Instead of delivering a single envelope, the sequencer provides batching, that is, a list of individual envelopes are submitted.
+Instead of delivering a single envelope, the sequencer provides batching, that is, a list of individual envelopes is submitted.
 All of these envelopes get the timestamp of the batch they are contained in.
 Each envelope may have a different set of recipients; the envelopes in each recipient’s batch are in the same order as in the sent batch.

 Evidence: The sequencer provides the recipients with a cryptographic proof of authenticity for every batch it delivers, including evidence on the order of envelopes.